ReDI-School/intermediate-java/oop-3-inheritance_nd_visibility/index.md

 - What is Inheritance?
 - Why Do we need it?
 - Have we seen it before?
-- Visibilty and access modifiers
+- Visibility and access modifiers
 - Some code Action!

 ## Check-in